 I’ve started following their attention instead of redirecting it.
 When my kid wants to stop and watch a street musician, I don’t check my phone.
 I watch too.
 When they’re fascinated by how water comes out of a fountain, I try to remember that I once found that just as miraculous.

 It doesn’t always work.
 You can’t trick yourself back into wonder.
 But sometimes, if you stay in it long enough, the adult brain quiets down and you catch a flash of it.
-The world as raw experience, before you learned to label and sort and file everything away.
+The world as raw experience, before you learned to categorise and file everything away.

 What I Think Now